hyurl/sfn/docs/v06x/en-US/security.md

 ### Escape Event Attributes

-The function `escapeEventAttributes()` is sued to escape event attributes, e.g. `onclick`, `onmouseover`, they will be prefixed with a `data-` as well.
+The function `escapeEventAttributes()` is used to escape event attributes, e.g. `onclick`, `onmouseover`, they will be prefixed with a `data-` as well.

 ```typescript